google/gsocguides/pages/student/03-making_first_contact.md

 *   Join both the development and user mailing lists and spend a few days just reading the conversations.
 *   Read the mailing list archives.
-*   Join the project's discussion forums/chat channel (IRC, Discourse) and lurk for a bit.
+*   Join the project's discussion forums/chat channel (IRC, Discourse, Slack) and lurk for a bit.
 *   Read all the available information on past GSoC projects.
 *   Take a stab at going through the project documentation, at least to the point where you feel like you can ask questions that are not already extensively covered in the docs.